tzusman/custom-font-icons/README.md

 #### Yes!
 I would like to contribute my own icons
 Great, thank you for helping improve this project.
 Here are the instructions on how to add your own icons:

 Adding new icons is exceptionally easy.
 Add the icon in svg format to the `src/svg` folder.
 These svgs must be generated as described in [these docs](https://github.com/nfroidure/gulp-iconfont#preparing-svgs).
 Run `npm start` to generate the build folder.
-As items are added or updated, th files.
 Submit a PR to the [custom-font-icons repo](https://github.com/tzusman/custom-font-icons), and you're done!

 For convenience, running `npm start` will continue to watch the `src/svg` folder.
 As .svg files are added, updated, or removed, the build script will automatically run.